FotisMylonas/PortCmisNS/README.md

 # README

 This is a fork of PortCMIS from <https://chemistry.apache.org/dotnet/portcmis.html>, using the new .net project format, supporting .net stadnard 2.0 and above.
 The driving reason behind this implementation, was the need to support atompub binding over https with invalid ssl certificates, for development reasons.

-PortCMIS requests are based on HttpClient
+PortCMIS requests are based on HttpClient.
 Supporting invalid certificates with HttpClient requires a code like the following one:

 ```csharp
 using (var handler = new HttpClientHandler())